The Ironman Thun '26 Journey

 - do it for the sport, avoid all the fads and bullshit

 - do it without a coach.
-I am open to advice from friends, I just don’t want to have to deal with yet another false-guru guy regularly.
+I am open to advice from friends, I just don’t want to have to deal with yet another person (or, worse, an ex-pro/false guru) regularly.

 - listen to my body and stop if things (aches, feeling tired) are tipping towards getting out of hand